lilyaesthetics

 • Postmenopausal women at high risk of osteoporosis

-• Men with low testosterone and declining bone density
+• Men with low testosterone and declining BMD

 Who Should Use Caution?